 On July 27, 2015, the U.S. Tax Court issued an opinion in Altera Corp. v.
 Commissioner, 145 T.C.
 No.3 (2015) related to the treatment of stock-based compensation expense in an intercompany cost-sharing arrangement.
 A final decision was entered by the U.S. Tax Court on December 1, 2015 (the "2015 Decision").
 On February 19, 2016, the U.S. Internal Revenue Service filed a notice of appeal in Altera Corp. v.
 Commissioner, 145 T.C.
 No. 3 (2015), to the Ninth Circuit Court of Appeals.
 The Ninth Circuit was to decide whether a regulation that mandates that stock-based compensation costs related to the intangible development activity of a qualified cost sharing arrangement (a "QCSA") must be included in the joint cost pool of the QCSA (the "all costs rule") is consistent with the arm's length standard as set forth in Section 482 of the Internal Revenue Code.
 On July 24, 2018, the Ninth Circuit Court of Appeals issued an opinion in Altera Corp. v.
 Commissioner (the "Altera Opinion") requiring related parties in an intercompany cost-sharing arrangement to share expenses related to share-based compensation.
 This opinion reversed the 2015 Decision of the United States Tax Court.
-Due to uncertainties surrounding the ultimate resolution of the 2015 Decision, the Company continued to share expenses related to share-based compensation despite the 2015 Decision.
-Therefore, the Altera Opinion is not expected to have an impact on the Company's consolidated financial statements.
+The Ninth Circuit subsequently withdrew the opinion on August 7, 2018.
+Due to uncertainties surrounding the ultimate resolution of the 2015 Decision, the Company continues to share expenses related to share-based compensation despite the 2015 Decision.